dealingwith/poole/_posts/2017-12-13-essential-phone.markdown

 This phone is peppy.
 I hope the lack of cruft keeps it that way.

+### The biggest downside so far

+Believe it or not, it is the lack of a headphone jack.
+I already lost the USB-C headphone adapter (and have bought a replacement, from Google of all places).
+I have one pair of bluetooth headphones.
+My earbuds aren't bluetooth.
+My car is cheap and doesn't play music over bluetooth.
+I'll remedy the latter two soon, but in the meantime it is super annoying.

 ### Overall

 I'm pretty happy with this phone.
 On one hand, it's sad that my last phone only lasted two years, on the other hand, the experience on this phone is a significant upgrade that I appreciate.
 At half the price of an iPhone X, a comparable build quality and an experience I prefer, I feel very satisfied with the deal I got.
 I hope Essential stays in business.